vengi-voxel/vengi/docs/voxconvert/Index.md

 `./vengi-voxconvert -s infile.vox lod1.vox`

+## Generate a volume from a heightmap

+Just specify the heightmap as input file like this:

+`./vengi-voxconvert heightmap.png outfile.vox`

 ## Extract the palette and save as png

 Saves the png in the same dir as the vox file